-Ind Indicators 1.
-Number and extent of rills: None.
-2. Presence of water flow patterns: Water flow patterns are common and follow old stream meanders.
-Deposition or erosion is uncommon for normal rainfall but may occur during intense rainfall events.
-3. Number and height of erosional pedestals or terracettes: Pedestals or terracettes would have been uncommon for this site.
-4. Bare ground from Ecological Site Description or other studies (rock, litter, lichen, moss, plant canopy are not bare ground): Expect no more than 20% bare ground randomly distributed throughout.
-5. Number of gullies and erosion associated with gullies: Some gullies may be present on side drains into perennial and intermittent streams.
-Gullies should be vegetated and stable.
+- 1. Number and extent of rills: None. - 2.
+Presence of water flow patterns: Water flow patterns are common and follow old stream meanders.
+Deposition or erosion is uncommon for normal rainfall but may occur during intense rainfall events. - 3.
+Number and height of erosional pedestals or terracettes: Pedestals or terracettes would have been uncommon for this site when occupied by the reference community. - 4.
+Bare ground from Ecological Site Description or other studies (rock, litter, lichen, moss, plant canopy are not bare ground): Expect no more than 20 percent bare ground randomly distributed throughout. - 5.
+Number of gullies and erosion associated with gullies: No gullies should be present on side drains into perennial and intermittent streams.
+Drainageways should be vegetated and stable. - 6.
+Extent of wind scoured, blowouts and/or depositional areas: None.

-7. Amount of litter movement (describe size and distance expected to travel): Under normal rainfall, little litter movement should be expected; however, litter of all sizes may move long distances.
-8. Soil surface (top few mm) resistance to erosion (stability values are averages - most sites will show a range of values): Soil surface under HCPC is resistant to erosion.
-Stability class range is expected to be 5-6.
-9. Soil surface structure and SOM content (include type of structure and A-horizon color and thickness): 0-6 inches of Dark brown flaggy silty clay loam with subrounded to angular pebbles, cobbles, and stones.
-Has a strong fine granular structure.
-SOM is 1-4%.
-See soil survey for more information.
-10. Effect of community phase composition (relative proportion of different functional groups) and spatial distribution on infiltration and runoff: The savannah of tallgrasses, midgrasses, and forbs having adequate litter and little bare ground can provide for maximum infiltration and little runoff under normal rainfall events.
-11. Presence and thickness of compaction layer (usually none; describe soil profile features which may be mistaken for compaction on this site): None.
-12. Functional/Structural Groups (list in order of descending dominance by above-ground annual-production or live foliar cover using symbols: >>, >, = to indicate much greater than, greater than, and equal to): Dominant: Warm-season tallgrasses > Sub-dominant: Warm-season midgrasses > Cool-season grasses > Trees > Other: Warm-season shortgrasses > Forbs > Shrubs/Vines Additional: 13.
-Amount of plant mortality and decadence (include which functional groups are expected to show mortality or decadence): Grasses due to their growth habit will exhibit some mortality and decadence, though very slight.
-14. Average percent litter cover (%) and depth (in): Litter is primarily herbaceous.
-15. Expected annual annual-production (this is TOTAL above-ground annual-production, not just forage annual-production): 2,200 to 4,500 pounds per acre.
-16. Potential invasive (including noxious) species (native and non-native).
-List species which BOTH characterize degraded states and have the potential to become a dominant or co-dominant species on the ecological site if their future establishment and growth is not actively controlled by management interventions.
-Species that become dominant for only one to several years (e.g., short-term response to drought or wildfire) are not invasive plants.
-Note that unlike other indicators, we are describing what is NOT expected in the reference state for the ecological site: Ashe juniper, honey mesquite, pricklypear, bermudagrass, Johnsongrass, King Ranch bluestem.
-Perennial plant reproductive capability: All perennial plants should be capable of reproducing, except during period of prolonged drought conditions, heavy natural herbivory, or intense wildfires.
+- 7. Amount of litter movement (describe size and distance expected to travel): This site has slowly permeable soils.
+Under normal rainfall, little litter movement should be expected, however, litter of all sizes may move long distances due to obstructions. - 8.
+Soil surface (top few mm) resistance to erosion (stability values are averages most sites will show a range of values): Soil surface is resistant to erosion.
+Stability class range is expected to be 4 to 5. - 9.
+Soil surface structure and SOM content (include type of structure and A-horizon color and thickness): Soil surface structure is less than 13 inches thick with colors from dark brown clay loam to very dark gray clay loam and generally weak medium subangular blocky structure.
+SOM is approximately 1 to 3 percent. - 10.
+Effect of community phase composition (relative proportion of different functional groups) and spatial distribution on infiltration and runoff: This savannah site is dominated by tallgrasses and forbs and trees having adequate litter and little bare ground can provide for maximum infiltration and little runoff under normal rainfall events. - 11.
+Presence and thickness of compaction layer (usually none; describe soil profile features which may be mistaken for compaction on this site): None. - 12.
+Functional/Structural Groups (list in order of descending dominance by above-ground annual-production or live foliar cover using symbols: >>, >, = to indicate much greater than, greater than, and equal to):

+Dominant: Warm-season tallgrasses >>

+Sub-dominant: Warm-season midgrasses > Cool-season grasses >

+Other: Forbs > Trees > Shrubs/Vines